tom-seddon/beeblink/docs/fs.md

 Unzip the server zip file somewhere on your PC, and run it like this from the command line:

-OS X/Linux: `./beeblink_server --default-volume beeblink ./volumes`
+OS X: `./beeblink_server --default-volume beeblink ./volumes`

 Windows: `beeblink_server --default-volume beeblink ./volumes`

 The Tube serial devices you have connected will be autodetected.

 After a moment you should get a message along the lines of `/dev/tty.usbserial-FT33WLVU: serving.`, indicating that the server is ready.

-`Server running...` message.

 ## Whirlwind tour